Background

 Part Two - Interstate 94: Today and Tomorrow

-This video focuses on the here and now as it relates to I-94 through the Twin Cities, as well as continuing work to engage with communities along the interstate in an effort to develop a comprehensive, community-based vision for the corridor.
+This video focuses on the here and now as it relates to I-94 through the Twin Cities, as well as continuing work to engage with communities along the interstate to develop a comprehensive, community-based vision for the corridor.

 Rethinking I-94 video tour

-Gloria Jeff presented a video tour of the project for the AASHTO Peer Exchange on Public Engagement in October 2020.
+Gloria Jeff, MnDOT Livability Director, presented a video tour of the project for the American Association of State Highway and Transportation Officials (AASHTO) Peer Exchange on Public Engagement in October 2020.

 Livability Framework